sudoremo/navigate/README.md

 # navigate

-A simple script to navigate between tmux and macOS windows
+A simple script to navigate between tmux and macOS windows.
+To install, download the `navigate` script and save it somewhere in your `$PATH`.